 - Put some malt pickling vinegar in to a jug and pour in to the jar to fill completely, ensuring all the onions are fully covered.
 If desired, the vinegar can be diluted to produce a slightly less acidic taste.
 Use three parts vinegar to one part cold water.

-- Take a sheet of plastic wrap about ten inches square and fold it over twice to form a four layered, five inch square.
+- Take a sheet of plastic wrap about ten inches square and fold it over twice to form a four-layered, five-inch square.
 Lay it over the open jar and press in to place to seal.
-Put the lid on and tighten.
+Put the lid on and tighten it.

 - It is important to label your jar with the pickling date but when you are experimenting with pickling spices, you should also include on the label details of which spices were used for your future reference.

 - The onions should now be stored in a cool, dark place for a minimum of four weeks to pickle but six to eight weeks will produce even better results.